gleblebedev/ZeroExpectationRolePlayingSystem/README.md

 - It is easier to calculate probabilities, percentiles, and cumulative distribution functions.
 In contrast, dice rolls involve discrete probabilities.

 - CRPG designers can adjust the mean and standard deviation of the normal distribution to **fine-tune game balance**.
 For example, adjusting the damage dealt by weapons, critical hit chances, or skill checks.
 Dice rolls, while iconic, may be less flexible for precise balancing.
+Dice rolls are inherently discrete.
+A six-sided die gives you six possible outcomes.

 - Normal distribution outcomes feel more continuous and natural.
 Critical hits, misses, and other events can be narratively explained based on statistical probabilities.

+- Continuous skill levels enhance storytelling.
+Instead of saying, "You rolled a 15; you succeed," we can say, "Your finely honed lockpicking skill allows you to deftly manipulate the tumblers."
+This adds flavor and depth to the narrative.

 # What is Normal Distribution?